banjocat/ansible-vs-chef-vs-puppet-deploying-mesos/README.md

 # Puppet and Ansible deploying Mesos
 The purpose of this repo is to compare puppet and ansible.
 I used Mesos as a target.
 As it has a somewhat complicated deployment path.
 It also is here for me to learn Mesos better as a current client has started to use it.

+## Disclaimer
+Both ansible and mesos offer a community modules for mesos.
+I would probably take a look at using them for a real project.

 ### Conclusion (on going)
 Ansible is crazy easy to learn.
 If you have some sort of knowledge of provisioning servers I believe you can master ansible in a few days.
 The same can *not* be said about puppet.
 If I was working in a larger group I would probably choose Ansible because I know the rest of the team will be able to pick it up real fast.
 But.. if I was the main devops engineer of the project.
 I would use puppet.